rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

+1. Explain why modularity through encapsulation is useful for developers, tying it to ease of change
-* Break code into multiple objects following object-oriented design principles
+2. Break up programs into multiple objects which work together, with test coverage

+Stretch: Test classes in isolation using mocking and dependency injection

 ### Mornings